 Ximena Borges – Recording Artist & Touring Artist

-A gifted musician since her youth, Ms. Borges was already poised for professional stardom upon completion of her classical training.
-She traveled the world—from the Lyon Conservatory in France to the Bayerische Staatsoper in Munich, Germany—to study under the tutelage of opera’s most legendary teachers and coaches, including Bill Schuman, Marlena Malas, JanMarc Bruin, Laurent Pillot, Massimiliano Murrali, Felix Lavilla, and John DiCostanzo.
+A gifted musician since she was a child, Ximena Borges was poised for professional stardom as soon as she completed her classical training.
+She traveled the world — from the Lyon Conservatory in France to the Bayerische Staatsoper in Munich — to study under the most legendary teachers and coaches in the world of opera, including Bill Schuman, Marlena Malas, JanMarc Bruin, Laurent Pillot, Massimiliano Murrali, Felix Lavilla, and John DiCostanzo.